Oxycodone Addiction: Getting The Treatment One Needs

 Outpatient Rehab Centers

-Outpatient treatment allows you to detox at home with the support of friends or family.
-Instead of constant medical care, you visit a treatment center at planned times every week to ensure you stay on track with your detox.
-While there you may receive counseling and psychological support.
+Outpatient treatment allows to detox at home with the support of friends or family.
+Instead of constant medical care, the individual visits a treatment center at planned times every week to ensure they stay on track with detox.
+While there, patients may receive counseling and psychological support.
 Outpatient treatment tends to work best with those suffering from short-term addiction or who have been clean for a while already.

-- Flexibility lets you go on with everyday life
+- Flexibility lets one go on with everyday life

-- Less demand on the patient as you can recover in your own time
+- Less demand on the patient as they can recover in their own time

 - Support from family and friends

 - Nobody constantly monitoring, so relapse is more likely